NorthSummer/LGKD/lgkd/README.md

 ## Usage

 ### Train
-The training codes will be updated in few days
+The training codes will be updated in few days.
 ### Inference
 To evaluate the performance of distilled model on nuScenes Val set: